permezel/zwi/README.md

     ./zwi.py auth

 This script will store the Zwift login credentials in the system keychain.
-One authentication has been established, the login credentials need not be passed on each invocation.
+Once authentication has been established, the login credentials need not be passed on each invocation.

 ## Verification